Skip to main content

 (iii) Ensuring the availability of equipment and/or supplies required to administer medication or perform the task in the setting.

-(7) Employers of developmental disabilities personnel and independent providers shall ensure documentation, including the date, time, and signature or initials of certified developmental disabilities personnel who sign the medication/treatment administration record is completed in accordance with this rule.
+(7) Employers of developmental disabilities personnel and independent providers will ensure documentation, including the date, time, and signature or initials of certified developmental disabilities personnel who sign the medication/treatment administration record is completed in accordance with this rule.

-(C) Requirements for developmental disabilities personnel to report medication/treatment errors
+(D) Requirements for developmental disabilities personnel to report medication/treatment errors

-(D) Compliance and quality assessment
+(E) Compliance and quality assessment

-(1) Each county board shall employ or enter into a contract with a registered nurse instructor or a registered nurse trainer who will serve as a quality assessment registered nurse to assist with consultation and quality assessment oversight.
+(1) Each county board will employ or enter into a contract with a registered nurse instructor or a registered nurse trainer who will serve as a quality assessment registered nurse to assist with consultation and quality assessment oversight.

-(2) Quality assessment reviews shall be conducted when certified developmental disabilities personnel perform health-related activities, administer oral prescribed medication, administer topical prescribed medication, administer topical over-the-counter musculoskeletal medication, administer oxygen, or administer metered dose inhaled medication for individuals who:
+(2) Quality assessment reviews will be conducted when certified developmental disabilities personnel perform health-related activities, administer oral prescribed medication, administer topical prescribed medication, administer topical over-the-counter musculoskeletal medication, administer oxygen, or administer metered dose inhaled medication for individuals who:

 (a) Receive services from certified supported living providers;